TravelModellingGroup/Documentation/tmg-documentation/1.6/xtmf/keyboard_shortcuts.md

 Ctrl+S | Model System | Export (as) selected model system Ctrl+S | Model System (Edit) | Save open model system Ctrl+D | Module | Disable selected module
+Ctrl+P | Module | Switch to module parameters
+Ctrl+Q | Module | Switch to quick parameters
+Ctrl+F | Parameter | Search for a file to use for the parameter Ctrl+D | Parameter | Search for a directory to use for the parameter Ctrl+O | Parameter | Open the file that the parameter is referring to Ctrl+Z | Module, Parameter | Undo last action
+Ctrl+Y | Module, Parameter | Redo last action